CurvSurf/FindSurface-BasicDemo-iOS/README.md

 let rms = result.rmsError
 ````

-The `rmsError` property describes the root-mean-square value of errors in orthogonal distance, which means distances in normal direction between inlier points and the surface model that FindSurface detects.
-The value describes how much of the points fits the geometric model well and it is not related to the algorithm's accuracy.
+The `rmsError` property describes the root-mean-squared value of errors in orthogonal distance, which means distances in normal direction between inlier points and the surface model that FindSurface detects.
+The value describes how much the points fits the geometric model well and it is not related to the algorithm's accuracy.
 This value will get greater as the points have greater errors in measurement, which means the result also be affected by the errors.

 ````swift
 // the `result` is the unwrapped instance of the `FindSurfaceResult`